 Curriculum and Instruction

 The School of Education offers three graduate degree programs in Curriculum and Instruction: the Master of Science in Education (M.S.Ed.) in Curriculum and Instruction, the Master in Teaching in Curriculum and Instruction Secondary Education (M.A.T.) and the Doctor of Philosophy (Ph.D.) in Education - Curriculum and Instruction.
-Those pursuing the M.S.Ed. must select either one of the program areas in Curriculum and Instruction or the concentration in Learning Systems Design and Technology.
+Those pursuing the M.S.Ed. must select either one of the program areas in Curriculum and Instruction.
 Those pursuing the Ph.D. must select from one of the following program areas: curriculum, instruction, and assessment; human development and family studies; language, literacies, and culture; STEM education; or teacher leadership.

 The School of Education also offers State of Illinois endorsements as reading teachers and K-12 reading specialists.
 Endorsement opportunities are available to M.S.Ed. in Curriculum and Instruction and Ph.D. in Education - Curriculum and Instruction candidates as part of their specialty area preparation.
 Endorsements in specific secondary level courses (e.g., chemistry, physics, and psychology) are also available.
 All such endorsements are arranged through the state and may require additional course work as well as a state-level transcript analysis.